Jim Crow laws: End of legal segregation

 By 1965, efforts to break the grip of state disenfranchisement by education for voter registration in southern counties had been underway for some time, but had achieved only modest success overall.
 In some areas of the Deep South, white resistance made these efforts almost entirely ineffectual.
 The murder of the three voting-rights activists in Mississippi in 1964 and the state's refusal to prosecute the murderers, along with numerous other acts of violence and terrorism against black people, had gained national attention.
 Finally, the unprovoked attack on March 7, 1965, by county and state troopers on peaceful Alabama marchers crossing the Edmund Pettus Bridge en route from Selma to the state capital of Montgomery, persuaded the President and Congress to overcome Southern legislators' resistance to effective voting rights enforcement legislation.
 President Johnson issued a call for a strong voting rights law and hearings soon began on the bill that would become the Voting Rights Act.

 The Voting Rights Act of 1965 ended legally sanctioned state barriers to voting for all federal, state and local elections.
 It also provided for federal oversight and monitoring of counties with historically low minority voter turnout.
 Years of enforcement have been needed to overcome resistance, and additional legal challenges have been made in the courts to ensure the ability of voters to elect candidates of their choice.
 For instance, many cities and counties introduced at-large election of council members, which resulted in many cases of diluting minority votes and preventing election of minority-supported candidates.
-After passage of the act, Martin Luther King, Jr., began to turn his attentions to a fledgling Poor People's Campaign.
+After passage of the act, Martin Luther King Jr. began to turn his attentions to a fledgling Poor People's Campaign.
 His ill-fated proposal for an Economic Bills of Rights was met with hostility from southern Democrats as well as northern and southern Republicans in Congress.

-In 2013, the Roberts Court, in Shelby County v.
-Holder, removed the requirement established by the Voting Rights Act that Southern states needed Federal approval for changes in voting policies.
-Several states immediately made changes in their laws restricting voting access.